 Pet owners concerned about protecting their pets from the Wuhan coronavirus have been purchasing face masks for their dogs.
 One manufacturer told USA TODAY that sales of the masks have spiked up to 400 percent since the outbreak.

 Michael San Filippo, a spokesperson for the American Veterinary Medical Association suggests holding off on purchasing protective gear for dogs and cats.
 “The effectiveness of face masks for healthy people is a bit unclear and it’s even less clear for dogs,” he says.
 “At this time, there’s no reason to believe face masks are necessary for dogs.”

 Precautions for Pet Owners

-Although concerns that pets can be infected with COVID-19 are unfounded, Creevy still recommends caution and suggests the following advice:
+Although pets are unlikely to transmit COVID-19 to their owners, they can be infected with the virus.
+Therefore, Creevy recommends caution and suggests the following advice:

 - Keep pets well-fed and vaccinated to bolster their immune systems

 - Wash your hands after contact with animals